 Boris Johnson flies to Poland as more UK troops go on standby for eastern Europe

-Ahead of his visit to Warsaw, Mr Johnson insisted the West must stand firm in the face of Vladimir Putin’s ‘coercive diplomacy’.
+Ahead of his visit to Warsaw, the Prime Minister insisted the West must stand firm in the face of Vladimir Putin’s ‘coercive diplomacy’.

 One thousand British troops are being put on standby in case of a humanitarian crisis in eastern Europe if the current Russian military build-up leads to war, Downing Street has announced.